 What is Kanji?

-Kanji is one of the three types of Japanese alphabets which are used in reading.
+Kanji is one of the three types of Japanese alphabets which are used in reading and writing.

 You can watch the video below up to 1 minute and 42 seconds to learn about the Japanese writing system including Kanji.